1896 United States presidential election: Geography of results

-One-half of the total vote of the nation was polled in eight states carried by McKinley (New York, New Jersey, Pennsylvania, Ohio, Indiana, Illinois, Michigan, Wisconsin).
+One-half of the total vote of the nation was polled in eight states carried by McKinley (New York, New Jersey, Pennsylvania, Ohio, Indiana, Illinois, Michigan, and Wisconsin).
 In these states, Bryan not only ran far behind the Republican candidate, but also polled considerably less than half of his total vote.

-Bryan only won in twelve of the eighty-two cites in the United States with populations above 45,000 with seven of those being in the Solid South.
-In the states that Bryan won seven of the seventeen cities voted McKinley while in the states that voted for McKinley only three of the sixty-five cities voted for Bryan.
-Bryan lost in every county in New England and only won one county in New York, with Bryan even losing in traditionally Democratic New York City.
+Bryan only won in twelve of the eighty-two cities in the United States with populations above 45,000 with seven of those being in the Solid South.
+In the states that Bryan won, seven of the seventeen cities voted for McKinley while in the states that voted for McKinley only three of the sixty-five cities voted for Bryan.
+Bryan lost in every county in New England and only won one county in New York, with Bryan even losing in traditionally Democratic New York City, which had last failed to support a Democratic nominee in 1848.

 In only one other section, in the six states of New England, was the Republican lead great; the Republican vote (614,972) was more than twice the Democratic vote (242,938), and every county was carried by the Republicans.

 The West North Central section gave a slight lead to McKinley, as did the Pacific section.
 Nevertheless, within these sections, the states of Missouri, South Dakota, Nebraska, Kansas, and Washington were carried by Bryan.

 In the South Atlantic section and in the East South Central section, the Democratic lead was pronounced, and in the West South Central section and in the Mountain section, the vote for Bryan was overwhelming.
 In these four sections, comprising 21 states, McKinley carried only 322 counties and four states – Delaware, Maryland, West Virginia, and Kentucky.

 A striking feature of this examination of the state returns is found in the overwhelming lead for one or the other party in 22 of the 45 states.
 It was true of the McKinley vote in every New England state and in New York, Pennsylvania, and Illinois.
 It was also true of the Bryan vote in eight states of the lower South and five states of the Mountain West.
 Sectionalism was thus marked in this first election of the Fourth Party System.